 Residency appointments are for one-year but house officers are accepted with the expectation that they will complete the full course of training needed for board certification.
-Depending on track, residents receive their salary and benefits from Children’s Hospital or Boston Medical Center.
+Depending on the track, residents receive their salary and benefits from Boston Children’s Hospital or Boston Medical Center.
 Benefits are not identical, but the program directors continually review the benefits packages and work to ensure benefits are as comparable as possible.

 | Categorical Track